-An applicant must be a college graduate or a graduate of an approved secondary school or hold a secondary equivalency diploma.
+An applicant must be a graduate of an approved secondary school or hold a secondary equivalency diploma, or be a college graduate.
 Students are required to be in-state legal residents for a period of one full year from the date of the first class of the semester to receive benefits of the in-state tuition rate.
 Proof of residency may be required by the Admissions Office.